tulliolo/mobybolt/guide/mobybolt/setup/reverse-proxy.md

 - we define some read-only [bind-mount](https://docs.docker.com/engine/storage/bind-mounts/){: target="_blank"} `volumes` to provide the container with certificates and configuration files;

-### Link the docker-compose file
+### Link the docker compose file

-Link the nginx-specific docker-compose file in the main one by running:
+Link the nginx-specific docker compose file in the main one by running:

 ```sh
 $ sed -i '/^networks:/i \ \ - nginx/docker-compose.yml' docker-compose.yml